Chandler’s big day helps Tennessee trounce UTEP 24-0

+KNOXVILLE, Tenn. — Tennessee coach Jeremy Pruitt’s reaction to Ty Chandler’s third-quarter breakaway revealed just how much work the Volunteers still must do as they enter Southeastern Conference competition.

-KNOXVILLE, Tenn. — Ty Chandler rushed for 158 yards and had an 81-yard touchdown early in the third quarter Saturday as Tennessee coasted to a 24-0 victory over UTEP.
+Chandler rushed for 158 yards and had an 81-yard touchdown Saturday to spark a Tennessee offense that had struggled with missed opportunities in a 24-0 victory over UTEP.

+“He got out there and did a good job finishing that run,” Pruitt said.
+“It’s a good thing he did because I’m not sure we wouldn’t have gotten another penalty (otherwise) before we got it in the end zone, so I’m glad he got in the end zone.”

+Tennessee’s red-zone troubles prevented the Vols from pulling away from a 31-point underdog until the second half.

 UTEP (0-3) hasn’t led all season and has lost 15 consecutive games, the longest active skid of any Football Bowl Subdivision team.
 The Miners haven’t won a game since beating North Texas in their 2016 season finale.